BLSQ/iaso/hat/assets/README.md

 ### Adding new assets in package.json

-Unfortunately, for now you need to do a `docker-compose rm web && docker-compose build web` after adding packages in `package.json`
+Unfortunately, for now you need to do a `docker-compose rm hat && docker-compose build hat` after adding packages in `package.json`

 ### Testing the production build